EdanBandoot/Simple-Java-Bank/README.md

-  List of future changes in the commits of bank.java
+  List of future changes in the comments of bank.java